-In the first part of this series I’ve covered why we needed a laser meter, what we thought we needed in the laser meter and we ended up needed and used.
-I’ve covered to laser meter that we have bought and tested (Bosch GLM 50C, ADA Cosmos 150).
-I’ve also covered the pros and cons for each one and the ADA was the winning tool.
-Finally I’ve covered that we were planning to get another laser meter as the ADA has positively affected our workflow.
+In the first part of this series I’ve covered why we needed a laser meter, what we thought we needed in a laser meter and what we ended up needing and using.
+Two laser meters were covered (Bosch GLM 50C, ADA Cosmos 150).
+The pros and cons for each laser meter were discussed in details, and the ADA was the winning tool.
+Finally, I’ve covered that we were planning to get another laser meter as the ADA has positively affected our workflow.

-For our second laser meter we’d the experience now so we thought we need a laser meter that has:
+For our second laser meter we had the experience, so we thought we need a laser meter that has:

 - Easy access to most of its features.